ethicnology/dart-plausible/README.md

 import 'package:plausible/plausible.dart';

 void main() async {
-  const domain = 'ethicnology.com';
+  // Create your own domain using plausible dashboard const domain = 'ethicnology.com';

+  // Instantiate the Plausible analytics object
-  final analytics = Plausible(domain: domain);
+  // Take a look at the multiples optionals settings final analytics = Plausible(domain: domain);

   // Send a `pageview` event of the page https://[domain]/about